 Economically empowering those who care for vulnerable children.

 WHERE WE WORK

 We work across five countries – Kenya, Malawi, Tanzania, Uganda and Zimbabwe – in areas where children are acutely impacted by:

 In low or no-income households, children often do not have access to basic necessities and education.

 In communities where there are high rates of orphanhood, children are often suffering from emotional and social distress.

 In areas where practices such as child labour, abandonment and early marriage are prominent, children are often unsafe.

-Our programmes are directly supporting 66,000 vulnerable children this year.
+Our programmes are directly supporting 45,286 vulnerable children.

 We are empowering 12,651 parents and guardians through village savings and loans groups and other programme training.